HatimRabet/personal-portfolio/README.md

 # 💼 Portfolio Website

 Welcome to my personal portfolio!
-This project is based on the [dopefolio](https://github.com/rammcodes/Dopefolio) template and showcases my work and achievements in the fields of Artificial Intelligence and Mathematics.
+This project is based on the [dopefolio](https://github.com/rammcodes/Dopefolio) template and showcases my work and projects in the fields of Artificial Intelligence.

 ## 📑 Sections